peterpeterparker/daviddalbusco.com/src/blog/icp-to-cycles-in-javascript.md

 Long story short, to convert ICP to cycles you need two things:

-1.  the exchange rate to transform the values which is returned by the cycles-minting canister (CMC)
+1.  the exchange rate to transform the values which is returned by the cycles-minting canister (CMC) through the function `get_icp_xdr_conversion_rate`
 2.  a function that, well, does the conversion

-The CMC keeps a rolling average over the ICP closing price over the last 30 days (source [wiki](https://wiki.internetcomputer.org/wiki/Node_rewards)).
-It provides the information through the function `get_average_icp_xdr_conversion_rate`.

 * * *